Henry Everard

 Everard was born in Barnet and educated at Marlborough College and graduated from Trinity College, Cambridge in 1922.
 During the First World War he served in France with the Rifle Brigade, where he was wounded in combat and reached the rank of captain.
 He worked as a railway engineer from 1922, but was commissioned again on the outbreak of the Second World War, this time in the Sherwood Foresters; he was taken prisoner by German forces, awarded the Distinguished Service Order, and reached the rank of lieutenant-colonel.
 When repatriated after the war he became an executive of British Railways.

 In 1953 Everard moved to Bulawayo, Southern Rhodesia to become General Manager of Rhodesia Railways, which he remained for five years before retiring.
 He supported the Rhodesian Front and stood in for Clifford Dupont (who had been made "Officer Administering the Government") in 1968–69.
 Following the proclamation of a republic, Everard was Acting President on three occasions between 1975 and 1979.

-His maternal first cousin was the eminent scientist Professor Naomi Datta; their maternal grandfather's first cousins were architect Henry Goddard and Mormon pioneer George Goddard.
+His maternal first cousin was the eminent scientist and professor Naomi Datta; their maternal grandfather's first cousins were architect Henry Goddard and Mormon pioneer George Goddard.